 • Script (calligraphic) font may be used for operators, or for variables where the standard form of a Latin character has already been used;

-• "where", "with” following equations should not begin with capital letters.
+• words like “where” or “with” following equations and explaining the notation used, should not begin with capital letters.

 When preparing Figures, authors are reminded that the lettering and symbols, as well as other details, should have proportionate dimensions, so as not to become illegible or unclear after possible reduction.
 Fonts smaller than 11 pt (or subscripts smaller than 8 pt) should be avoided.
 Typically, a reduction factor of two to three will be applied.
 The degree of reduction will be determined by the Publisher.
 Illustrations will not generally be enlarged.

 Please note that if accepted all halftone images in the web PDF files are downsampled to 300 dpi, to reduce the overall file size.
 Bitmap images in the PDF are reduced to 800 dpi for the same reason.
 Please note that the high-resolution image will be available separately on our web platforms in the HTML rendering of the article via dedicated links.
 The smaller Web PDF file size allows for easier handling (e-mail, downloads from websites, etc.).
 For print the full resolution of the image file will be used, of course.

 It will often be helpful to consider the page format of the journal when designing the layout of Figures.
 Gridlines should be avoided when constructing graphs.

 Ensure that each figure has a caption.
 Multipart figures require a single caption that describes all the parts (see example).
 Each figure and table file should be uploaded with an editable text caption (including figure/table number) attached, unless such captions already appear in the main text with figures/tables embedded.

 Captions should contain sufficient information to allow the reader to interpret the figure, including any legends/keys not already described in the figure itself.
 No titles should appear above or below the figure; use the caption for this purpose.